umairzia1773/Sorting_Techniques/README.md

 Heap sort
 --
-is a comparison-based sorting algorithm that uses a binary heap data structure.
+It is a comparison-based sorting algorithm that uses a binary heap data structure.
 It first converts the input array into a heap, then repeatedly extracts the maximum element from the heap and rebuilds the heap until the array is sorted.

  Counting sort
  --